 Northernmost Satellite Ground Station on US Soil

 Located in Utqiaġvik at 72 degrees latitude, 320 miles north of the Arctic Circle.

 Connected to major internet exchanges in the lower 48 via fiber.

-Closes critical space security gaps and reliance on foreign-owned stations
+Closes critical space security gaps; reduces reliance on foreign owned stations.